bentodman/ArtnetViz/README.md

 ## Features

-- Listens to multiple Art-Net universes defined in a configuration file
+- Listens to multiple Art-Net universes configurable directly in the UI
 - Visualizes each DMX channel as a pixel (value 0-255 mapped from black to white)
 - Each universe occupies one row of 512 pixels (one pixel per DMX channel)
 - Configurable pixel size and spacing for better visibility